MicrosoftDocs/architecture-center/docs/ai-ml/architecture/baseline-openai-e2e-chat-content.md

 #### Zonal redundancy for flow deployments

 Enterprise deployments usually require zonal redundancy.
 To achieve zonal redundancy in Azure, resources must support [availability zones](/azure/availability-zones/az-overview) and you must deploy at least three instances of the resource or enable the platform support when instance control isn't available.
+Currently, Machine Learning compute doesn't offer support for availability zones.
 To mitigate the potential impact of a datacenter-level catastrophe on Machine Learning components, it's necessary to establish clusters in various regions along with deploying a load balancer to distribute calls among these clusters.
 You can use health checks to help ensure that calls are only routed to clusters that are functioning properly.

-There are some options alternative to Machine Learning clusters such as Azure Kubernetes Service (AKS), Azure Functions, Azure Container Apps, and App Service.
+There are some options alternative to Machine Learning compute clusters such as Azure Kubernetes Service (AKS), Azure Functions, Azure Container Apps, and Azure App Service.
 Each of those services supports availability zones.
 To achieve zonal redundancy for prompt flow execution, without the added complexity of a multi-region deployment, you should deploy your flows to one of those services.

 The following diagram shows an alternate architecture where prompt flows are deployed to App Service.
 App Service is used in this architecture because the workload already uses it for the chat UI and wouldn't benefit from introducing a new technology into the workload.
 Workload teams who have experience with AKS should consider deploying in that environment, especially if AKS is being used for other components in the workload.